Articles of Incorporation for a Business

 What Information is Needed for Articles of Incorporation?

 The specific articles included in this document vary by state, but the following articles are typically included:

-The name and address of the registered agent and this person's office address.
-People need to have someone who can receive important documents and legal papers on behalf of the corporation, so the registered agent needs to be someone who is available all the time during regular business hours.
+- The name and address of the registered agent: People need to have someone who can receive important documents and legal papers on behalf of the corporation, so the registered agent needs to be someone who is available all the time during regular business hours.
 Many businesses hire a registered agent service., but you can be your own registered agent.